MyCodeIsAmazing/ydb/ydb/docs/en/core/security/audit-log.md

 # Audit log

 _An audit log_ is a stream of records that document the operation of the {{ ydb-short-name }} cluster.
-Unlike diagnostic logs, which help investigate technical incidents and troubleshoot issues, the audit log provides data relevant to security.
+Unlike technical logs, which help detect failures and troubleshoot issues, the audit log provides data relevant to security.
 It serves as a source of information that answers the questions: who did what, when, and from where.

 A single audit log record may look like this: